 If you are a member of Mountain Light UUC, please consider writing a testimonial for this page and submitting it to the webmaster, click here.

-My husband, Bruce, and I first discovered Mountain Light in May, 2011.
-We had been hoping to find a Unitarian church in north GA since moving to Talking Rock in 2010.
+My husband, Bruce, and I first discovered Mountain Light in May 2011.
+We had been hoping to find a Unitarian church in north Georgia since moving to Talking Rock in 2010.
 We knew immediately we had found our church home.

 Mountain Light exemplifies the Unitarian belief in the acceptance, as well as the celebration, of all individuals.
 It is a joy to experience MLUUC members welcoming visitors and friends every Sunday.
 Visitors are delighted when they realize their beliefs are embraced and not rejected or criticized.
 Whether a family of one or a family of 15, you are supported at Mountain Light.